Police Shoot Black Man In The Back In Wisconsin City, National Guard Deployed

-Police shot a Black man in the back multiple times in Kenosha, Wisconsin, as his three sons watched on Sunday, his family’s lawyer said, sparking a night of sometimes-violent unrest and prompting the governor to call a special legislative session to address problems with law enforcement.
+Police shot a Black man in the back multiple times in Kenosha, Wisconsin, as his three sons watched on Sunday, his family’s lawyer said, sparking a night of sometimes-violent unrest and prompting the governor to deploy the National Guard.

-About 125 members of the Wisconsin National Guard will be deployed in Kenosha on Monday to counter what is expected to be another night of demonstrations, the Milwaukee Journal reported.
+Wisconsin Governor Tony Evers also called a special legislative session to take up a package of bills aimed at addressing problems with law enforcement following the shooting of 29-year-old Jacob Blake late on Sunday afternoon.

-The man, 29-year-old Jacob Blake, was rushed to a hospital after the shooting late on Sunday afternoon.
-Blake’s father told NBC News on Monday that his son was out of surgery and in stable condition.
+After being rushed to a hospital, Blake was out of surgery and in stable condition, his father told news media on Monday.

-A video circulating on social media showed Blake walking toward the driver’s side of a gray SUV followed by two officers with their guns drawn at his back.
-Seven gunshot sounds can be heard as Blake, who appears to be unarmed, opens the car door.
+In a video taken by a bystander across the street from the shooting, Blake can be seen walking toward the driver’s side of a gray SUV followed by two officers with their guns drawn at his back.
+Seven gunshot sounds can be heard as Blake, who appears to be unarmed, opens the car door, and a woman nearby jumps up and down in disbelief.

 It was unknown whether the officers saw something inside the vehicle to justify deadly force.
 It was also not clear whether one or both officers fired their weapons.